jsa-research/limbus-buildgen/README.md

 #### Windows
 You will need to download some dependencies manually, see [Download dependencies manually](#download-dependencies-manually).

-When you have the dependencies, open "VS2013 x86 Native Tools Command Prompt" and run `nmake /f Makefile.mak`
+When you have the dependencies, open "VS2013 x86 Native Tools Command Prompt" and run `nmake /f Makefile.mak` in the root folder.

 ## Use
 To use, just run: